335015939hi/dumbos-platform_hardware_interfaces/security/rkp/README.md

 * Hash algorithms (digests can be encoded with their natural size and do not need to be the 64-bytes specified by the Open Profile for DICE):
   * SHA-256 / SHA-384 / SHA-512
-* HKDF with a supported message digest for all key derivation
+* CKDF / HKDF with a supported message digest for all key derivation

 #### Mode